Jamozed/Alum/README.md

 ## Build Instructions

-Alum uses Java 16, Gradle, and Fabric.
+Alum for Minecraft 1.18 uses Java 17, Gradle, and Fabric.
 Jar files will be located in the `build/libs` directory.

 ### UNIX Build